taplytics/taplytics-js-sdk/README.md

 Please read the guide on how to get started with Taplytics.js [here](https://taplytics.com/docs/javascript-sdk).

+## Setting Up Experiments

+Guide on how to setup Experiments with Taplytics.js [here](https://taplytics.com/docs/javascript-sdk/experiment)

 ## Technical Documentation

 You can find the full technical documentation of Taplytics.js [here](https://taplytics.com/docs/javascript-sdk/reference).